Linuxfabrik/monitoring-plugins/check-plugins/disk-usage/README.rst

       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-      -c CRIT, --critical CRIT
-                            Critical threshold, of the form
-                            "<number>[unit][method]", where unit is one of
+      -c, --critical CRIT   Critical threshold, of the form "<number>[unit][method]", where unit is one of
                             `%|K|M|G|T|P` and method is one of `USED|FREE`.
 If "unit" is omitted, `%` is assumed. `K` means